sylefeb/Silice/learn-silice/README.md

 ```
 make verilator file=t1.si
 ```
-If you have an FPGA you can replace `verilator` by the name of your board.
+If you have an FPGA you could replace `verilator` by the name of your board.
 Plug the board first and it will be programmed automatically in most cases (a few toy examples are meant for simulation only).

+> Most of the initial entries of the tutorial use simulation so that we can print
+> in the console using `__display`, a simulation only printf.
+(On a FPGA, if you want a printf you have to build hardware for it :), for instance sending to UART or a screen ).

-> Simulated designs run forever, hit CTRL-C to stop them.
+> In the first entries, simulated designs run forever, hit CTRL-C to stop them.

 ___
 ### T1: a simple blinker